Established in 1948 & located in Smithfield, Maine, Sadulsky's Camps has a tradition of fine, friendly,

 Sadulsky's Camps offers two and three bedroom housekeeping cottages with

-cottages are well stocked with dishes and cooking utensils and are
+The cottages are well stocked with dishes and cooking utensils and

-completely furnished.
-Each cottage has hot and cold running water, all
+are completely furnished.
+Each cottage has hot and cold

-drawn from a crystal clear well.
-Each has a hook-up for telephone
+running water, all drawn from a crystal clear well.
+Internet